 Public Art Program

-The Region of Waterloo Public Art Program (and Public Art Policy) was approved in 2002 following discussions during the construction of several major Regional buildings.
+The Region of Waterloo Public Art Program was approved in 2002 following discussions during the construction of several major Regional buildings.
 Regional Council agreed that public art enhances the well-being of a community and also raises its cultural profile.
+The program is guided by the Region's Public Art Policy.

 Public art considered for display: